gaperton/Type-R/docsource/10_Events.md

 ### eventSource.on(event, callback, [context])

 Bind a callback function to an object.
 The callback will be invoked whenever the event is fired.
-If you have a large number of different events on a page, the convention is to use colons to namespace them: "poll:start", or "change:selection".
+If you have a large number of different events on a page, the convention is to use colons to namespace them: `poll:start`, or `change:selection`.
 The event string may also be a space-delimited list of several events...

     book.on("change:title change:author", ...);